poojasundar15/ml-driven-clustering-based-approach-of-book-recommendation-system/README.md

 ### 1 - Abstract

-In this project, I made Exploratory Data Analysis, Data Visualisation, and lastly Modelling.
+In this project, I conducted exploratory data analysis, data visualization, and modeling.
 The dataset contains 11123 rows in a CSV file.
 Each example row represents a book with 12 different pieces of information.
-Before the modeling part I have to check NaN values make some small adjustments for easy use of the dataset and merge a couple of languages into 1 language(en-AUS,en-UK to eng).
+Before modeling, I have to check NaN values, make some small adjustments for easy use of the dataset, and merge a couple of languages into 1 language(en-AUS,en-UK to eng).
 Later I made a couple of visualizations to understand the dataset better.
 In the modeling part, I used the unsupervised learning algorithm K-means which groups unlabelled data.
 For deciding the number of clusters I used the Elbow method and decided to do 5 clusters.
 Finally, I tested my model with several books and added an input function for searching easily.

 ### 2 - Data
 <a href="https://www.kaggle.com/jealousleopard/goodreadsbooks">Dataset</a> contains 12 columns and 11123 rows.